What really happened in the 1989 Tiananmen Square protests

 Military units were brought in and unarmed protesters and onlookers were killed en masse.
 The Chinese government has never acknowledged the true events surrounding the Tiananmen massacre.
 It remains a contentious topic in China, with authorities banning all mention of the protest even today.

-Events leading up to the Tiananmen protests
+Events leading up to the Tiananmen Square crackdown

 From April 1989 people from across China gathered in Beijing’s Tiananmen Square to mourn the death of the liberal Communist Party leader Hu Yaobang and share their frustrations about the slow pace of promised reform.